HanBock8359/ubuild-jekyll/index.md

   slug: register
   headline: "<strong>Browse &amp; Register</strong>"
   content: Browse the courses offered from four different departments (Accounting,
-    Actuarial Study, Computer Science, and Mathematics) and register courses of your choice!
+    Actuarial Study, Computer Science, and Mathematics) and get in the classes of your choice.
+Course selection and navigation is made more convenient by TermSetter!
   media:
-    image: "/uploads/2021/04/16/termsetter_enroll.png"
+    image: "/uploads/2021/04/16/sections.png"
     alt_text: uBuild Blocks Mock-Up
 - template: content-feature
   block: feature-1
   media_alignment: Right
   slug: view
   headline: "<strong>View &amp; Organize</strong>"
-  content: TermSetter will organize enrolled courses and provide summaries to make
+  content: TermSetter will organize your courses and provide summaries to make you
-    you keep on track!
+    keep on track!
+Have your transcript by your fingertips, it had never been this easy
   media:
-    image: "/uploads/2021/04/16/termsetter_transcript.png"
+    image: "/uploads/2021/04/16/transcript.png"
     alt_text: Customize Blocks
 - template: 1-column-text
   block: one-column-1